SOUHAILBENBRIK/Python-Mastery-Course-by-Code-Gleam/README.md

 # Python Mastery Course by Code Gleam 🎥📚

-Welcome to the **Python Mastery Course** repository created by [Code Gleam](https://www.youtube.com/channel/CodeGleam) 🔥.
-This repository is designed to help you master Python from beginner to advanced levels through structured lessons, practical resources, and impactful projects.
+Welcome to the **Python Mastery Course** repository created by [Code Gleam](https://www.youtube.com/channel/CodeGleam) 🔥

+.
+This repository is designed to help you master Python from beginner to advanced levels.
+.
+It includes structured lessons, practical resources, and impactful projects.

 ## 📚 Course Overview

 Whether you're new to programming or looking to deepen your Python skills, this course will guide you through core concepts and real-world applications.
 We've structured the content into easy-to-follow lessons, each packed with interactive exercises and real projects to build your portfolio.

 ### 📅 Course Structure

-1. **Lesson 1 - Python Basics**
+1. **Lesson 1 - Introduction to python**
-   - Introduction to Python, installation, and setting up your environment.
-   - Syntax, variables, data types, and basic operations.
+   - Understand Python basics, syntax, variables, and data types.
-2. **Lesson 2 - Control Flow and Loops**
+2. **Lesson 2 - Data structures**
+   - Understand Lists, Tuples, Dictionaries, and Sets.
+3. **Lesson 3 - Control flow**
-   - If-else statements, while loops, and for loops.
+   - Learn how to use if-else statements and loops.
-3. **Lesson 3 - Functions and Modules**
+4. **Lesson 4 - Functions and modules**
+   - Understand how to define functions, use parameters, return values, and import modules.
+5. **Lesson 5 - File handling**
+   - Learn how to read from and write to files.
+6. **Lesson 6 - Error handling**
+   - Learn about exceptions and how to handle errors gracefully.
+7. **Lesson 7 - Object oriented programming(OOP)**
+   - Understand classes, objects, inheritance, and encapsulation.
+8. **Lesson 8 - Generators and iterators**
+   - Learn how to create and use generators for efficient iteration.
+9. **Lesson 9 - Lambda and comprehensions**
    - Defining functions, modules, and code reusability.
-4. **Lesson 4 - Data Structures**
-   - Lists, dictionaries, tuples, and sets.
-5. **Lesson 5 - Object-Oriented Programming (OOP)**
-   - Classes, inheritance, polymorphism, and encapsulation.
-6. **Lesson 6 - File Handling and Error Management**
+10. **Lesson 10 - Decorators and context managers**
-   - Reading, writing files, and managing exceptions.
+   - Learn how to use decorators to modify functions and context managers for resource management.
+11. **Lesson 11 - Web scraping basics**
+   - Learn how to scrape data from websites using BeautifulSoup.
+12. **Lesson 12 - Data analysis with pandas**
+   - Understand how to manipulate and analyze data using the Pandas library.

 ### 🎯 Projects Included

 1. **Project 1: To-Do List Application**
    - Create a simple command-line to-do list manager.
    - Learn file handling and basic user interactions.